twinfoundation/messaging/packages/messaging-models/docs/reference/interfaces/IMessagingConnector.md

 • **platformCredentials**: `string`

-The credentials for the used platform.
+The credentials for the platform auth.

 #### Returns